 - There are no registration costs.

 - For Posthumus-students, reimbursement of costs may apply; you will be informed about this later on.

 Accommodation, catering, and travels

-- Accommodation should be arranged by yourself; the organisation may provide a list of suggestions concerning accommodations in Lund, including accommodation in the University’s guesthouse.
+- Accommodation should be arranged by yourself; the organisation may provide a list of suggestions concerning accommodations in Vienna.

 - Most of the catering will be pre-arranged, this will not be the case on Tuesday evening.
 Therefore, the candidates should take into account that they will have to make their own dinner arrangements.

-- The participants are also required to organise their own travel arrangements from and to Lund.
+- The participants are also required to organise their own travel arrangements to and from Vienna.

 - Only in exceptional cases, candidates may apply for a travel subsidy; this only applies to candidates who have no options for such funding at all.

 For inquiries concerning this course, please contact us by e-mail.